TechNetDemo/l-was/README.md

-# HelloWorld App with WebSphere Liberty on OCP3
+# Jenkins CI CD on OCP3

-In this lab, we will deploy Hello World App with WebSphere Liberty on OCP3
+In this lab, we will deploy Hello World App via Jenkins on OCP3

 Start OCP 3 Playground (OpenShift 3.11) - 60 mins